GSA/challenges-and-prizes/_historical-challenges/h2-refuel-h-prize-competition.md

   considerations, entries must meet the safety codes and standards in effect at the installation location appropriate to the system.
 Further, all required permits and approvals must be received prior to system operations.
-Each entry will be scored in six different technical and cost criteria:    -      Dispensing pressure    -      Dispensing time    -      Number of standard fills per day    - Tested availability    -      Total installed system cost    -      Direct user cost per kg    The criteria and scoring ranges are listed in more detail below.
+Each entry will be scored in six different technical and cost criteria:    <br>- Dispensing pressure    <br>- Dispensing time    <br>- Number of standard fills per day    <br>- Tested availability    <br>- Total installed system cost    <br>- Direct user cost per kg    The criteria and scoring ranges are listed in more detail below.
 Testing for the technical criteria will be performed remotely over a period of 2 to 3 months, with at least one on-site inspection to verify data and perform testing